Aleksi1212/cardatabase/README.md

 School project

-Simple web application, where a user can give information about cars and save them to a database.
+Simple web application, where a user can search cars from a database, add new cars, update existing cars and remove existing cars from a database

 Application Menu:
 ![menuImage](/exampleImages/cardatabasemenu.png)